Skip to content

 • Manage addresses as YAML files: drs sync --dir ./addresses

-• Rotate keys: drs rotate-key
+• Rotate keys (multiple _drskey records are supported): drs rotate-key

 • See all commands: CLI Reference